mendix/docs/content/refguide/published-odata-resource.md

 Attributes of type binary are not allowed to be exported through OData services, other than the Contents field of System.FileDocument.

-## Mapping from internal names to exposed names.
+## 3 Mapping from internal names to exposed names

 Use the **Exposed entity name** field to customize the name of your resource that is exposed to the outside world.
 By default, the name is the same as the name of the exposed entity from your domain model.
 You can change this to any name which starts with a letter followed by letters or digits with a maximum length of 480 characters.
 Be aware however that the location URIs must be unique.
 Exposing two different resources on the same location will result in a consistency error.